kmeps4/PS4-CleanELF/README.md

-# Playstation 4 Cleaned ELF
+# Playstation 5 Cleaned ELF [Port]
-This is a source for building ELF files on the PS4<br>
+This is a source for building ELF files on the PS5<br>
-This is not system version specific, so it will work on 4.05, 4.55, 5.05 etc
+This is not system version specific, so it will work on 3.00 to 4.51

 # Includes
 - C++ Compiler